Loop3D/GKM/README.md

  - **GSO-Master.ttl**  OWL file that imports all modules to assemble entire GSO ontology

 #### Sub directories:
-**Modules**  Contains module ontologies implementing aspects of geoscience building on frameworks in Common and Geology.
+**Modules**  Contains module ontologies building on frameworks in Common and Geology.

 **Examples**  Contains a collection of instance documents (the .ttl files) demonstrating representation of various geologic scenarios.
 This collection is likely to grow and change over time.